Tryflle/WeaveInstallDocs/README.md

   4. Copy the launch command and save it in notepad as a `.bat`.
   5. A little after Java is defined add `-javaagent:"path/to/agent.jar"` https://github.com/Weave-MC/Weave-Loader/releases
   6. Launch
+ - Weave Diagnose
+   1. Create the folder `.weave` and inside `mods` in your user profile path
+     - Windows: Windows+R, type `%userprofile%`, create the directories there
+     - Unix: `mkdir -p ~/.weave/mods`
+   2. Within your .weave folder, add the Weave Loader Agent, don't put it in the mods folder. https://github.com/Weave-MC/Weave-Loader/releases
+   3. Download Weave Diagnose from https://gitlab.com/candicey-weave/weave-diagnose/-/releases
+   4. Double click Weave Diagnose jar and add your mods to the `.weave/mods` folder, hit run Weave when ready and that's it.
 # Installion Method for Weave Manager
 - Weave Manager Electron
   1. Note: Weave Manager Electron is very buggy and I don't recommend it.